Bankruptcy Issues for when you are injured:

 Practice tip for Michigan lawyers: if the case involves significant personal injury or wrongful death, often the case can still be resolved with a defense lawyer or insurance company adjuster by agreeing to cap the defendant’s exposure to the defendant’s policy limits in exchange for being able to proceed with the pending personal injury claim (i.e. stipulating to relief from the Automatic Stay).

-Lawyers handling car accident injury cases that have yet to encounter a bankruptcy filing, or the implications that bankruptcy has on an auto accident case in Michigan, it is only a matter of time.
+For lawyers handling car accident injury cases who have not yet encountered a bankruptcy filing – or the implications that bankruptcy has on an auto accident case in Michigan – it is only a matter of time.
 There are just too many people in this state who are being pushed towards bankruptcy by the local economy and housing markets.
 And car accidents happen no matter what the time of year or state of the economy.
 For people considering the possibility of bankruptcy, the advice is simple: share your concerns with your attorney, fully disclose a bankruptcy filing if you have already filed, allow your attorney to work with the Court and, when necessary, involve a bankruptcy lawyer to help you so you can achieve the best result and still retain the largest portion possible of your auto accident settlement.